mckenzie-mm/charm-access-2025/README.md

 The kangaroo logo is by Konstantin: https://www.instagram.com/kostya_reshetnikov/.
 The model photos are by Alena: https://www.dreamstime.com/alenkasm_info.

 The jewelery images/products were taken from temu: https://www.temu.com/.
-Charm Accessories sells the same, bracelets, necklaces etc at a lower price.
+Charm Accessories sells the same, bracelets, necklaces etc at a lower price and offers fast, local postage and delivery.

 Screenshots from the demonstration website are shown below.